-In this guide, we will be looking at where to stay in Las Vegas for tourist, family, couples, young aldults, as well as the safest place to stay in Las Vegas.
+Where to stay in Las Vegas first time? for family, couples, young aldults?
+In this guide, we will be looking at the best areas to stay in Las Vegas (include map and video) the best hotels in Las Vegas for all budgets, as well as the safest place to stay in Las Vegas.

 Located in southern Nevada, Las Vegas is the largest city in the state.
 Known as “Sin City”, its collection of bars, restaurants, casinos, slot machines, entertainment venues, swimming pools, and some of the best hotels in the US have helped it become the entertainment capital of the world.

 Las Vegas is considered a generally safe city for tourist, but as in any big city, you should be aware of surrounding and use common sense.
 If you want to stay in the safest place in Las Vegas, look into The Strip and Fremont Street in Downtown because it’s very well lit area with security cameras everywhere and patrolled by police.
 Henderson and Summerlin are also some of the safe neighborhoods of Las Vegas.